Valanga irregularis

-Valanga irregularis (common name "giant grasshopper", "giant valanga" or "hedge grasshopper") belongs to the family Acrididae.
-The distribution is restricted in the Australian tropics and subtropics.
-The species is the largest grasshopper of the continent.
-Usually the animal lives a solitary mode of life.
+Valanga irregularis, the giant grasshopper, giant valanga or hedge grasshopper, is a large grasshopper belonging to the family Acrididae.
+The largest grasshopper in Australia, its distribution is restricted to the Australian tropics and subtropics.
+They are a solitary species.

 Description

 Both sexes look similar but differ in body size.
-Female individuals can reach up to 60 to 75 millimetres in length, males about 45 to 55 millimetres, hence they count as the largest grasshopper in Australia.
+Female individuals can reach up to 60 to 75 millimetres in length, males about 45 to 55 millimetres, hence they count as the largest grasshopper in Australia and in Southern African countries.
 Some reports refer a body length up to 90 millimetres.

 The body colour and pattern varies highly.
 Adults have a creamy brown to greyish green colouring.
 The forewings show a black dot pattern, the hindwings are dark grey, sometimes also colourless or light green.
 At the tibia orange and red spines with black stings are visible.

 Distribution

-Valanga irregularis is native in the tropic and subtropic regions of Australia, northward of Sydney.
+Valanga irregularis is native in the tropic and subtropic regions of Australia, northward of Sydney, although in WA they are found as far south as Perth.

 The species favours a moist climate.
 In spring and autumn they are often found in grassland or forest.
 If the atmospheric conditions are ideal they sometimes leave for suburban gardens.